Daryl-Yeo/Cyclistic-Project/README.md

   LEFT(CAST(started_time AS STRING),2)
 ```

-**Summary of Analysis Findings **
+**Summary of Analysis Findings**
-_Note: Business task is to identify annual members and causal riders use Cyclistic bikes differently._
+Note: Business task is to identify annual members and causal riders use Cyclistic bikes differently.

 * Casual rider trips are significantly longer than that of annual members.
 * Casual riders tend to ride more over the weekend while annual members tend to ride more during the weekdays.
 * Casual rider trips tend to be two-way - starting and ending at the same station.
-** Top stations (1) Streeter Dr & Grand Ave and (2) Dusable Lake Shore Dr & Monroe St are both located by large city parks.
+Top stations (1) Streeter Dr & Grand Ave and (2) Dusable Lake Shore Dr & Monroe St are both located by large city parks.
 * Annual member trips tend to be one way.
-** Most popular route starting from Calumet Ave & 33rd St (a residential area) to State St & 33rd St (a university campus).
+Most popular route starting from Calumet Ave & 33rd St (a residential area) to State St & 33rd St (a university campus).
-** Second most popular route going the other way from State St & 33rd St to Calumet Ave & 33rd St.
+Second most popular route going the other way from State St & 33rd St to Calumet Ave & 33rd St.
 * For both groups, late afternoon (1500 - 1900 hrs) represent the top ride times, with 0800-0900 hrs an additional popular timing for annual members.

-**Conclusion:**
+**Conclusion**

 1. Casual riders tend to use Cyclistic bikes for weekend leisure in the late afternoon, most commonly at the Polk Bros Park and Maggie Daley Park.